 See The Data Filter for more information.

-Like the Event Filter, Forwarding Rules let you filter out events from being sent to an Output.
-But where the Event Filter is based on Event and Attribute names, Forwarding Rules look at values, which lets you build some more complex conditions.
+Like the event filter, forwarding rules let you filter out events from being sent to an Output.
+But where the event filter is based on event and attribute names, forwarding rules look at values, which lets you build some more complex conditions.
 There are several types of forwarding rules.

-See Rules for more information on Rules.
+See Rules for more information about specific-output rules.

 Some services allow your incoming events to be translated into events specific to the service.
 For example, if you have a custom event named “NextLevel”, typically this event would be forwarded as a custom event to a service.
 With custom mappings, you can specify that this event be forwarded to a service using their specific event name.
 For example: